DepartmentOfHealth-htbhf/htbhf-java-common/common_rest/README.md

 Adding `ErrorHandlerConfiguration` to your application context will provide you with the following bean:

+- `headerInterceptor`: Interceptor added to the provided `RestTemplate`
+- `mdcWrapper`: A component wrapper around MDC
+- `requestContext`: A `RequestContext` bean scoped to the request storing request ID and session ID
+- `requestIdFilter`: A filter used on incoming requests to add the provided request and session ID to the MDC for logging
+- `restTemplateWithIdHeaders`: A `RestTemplate` that adds session ID and request ID headers to each request
 - `errorHandler`: Controller advice that captures validation exceptions and returns an error response with field information, timestamp and request id. e.g.
 ```
 {